 The 315x is more expensive than the 405x.
 The only major difference in operation is that the 315x is capable of mowing a larger area (up to 1600 square metres vs the 600 m2 for the 405x).

-So if you are deciding on a Husqvarna automower, your main question should be do you need to cover the larger area and pay the extra amount for it.
+So if you are deciding on a Husqvarna automower, your main question should be whether or not you need to cover the larger area and pay the extra amount for it.

 Husqvarna 405x Review Honest Opinion

 Overall, I really like the Husqvarna 405x.
-It has every feature that I could possibly think of needing – and more.
+It has almost every feature that I could possibly think of needing except for edge mode.
 It is almost silent when it runs, can be used from a mobile phone, includes innovative features and gives a really great cut.

 In terms of value for money, the mower itself seems very reasonable for what it provides, although I feel that the accessories are overpriced.
 That would be my only real criticism.